Logo

 Gibbons Diet

-Although gibbons are technically omnivorous, some species have diets that are almost entirely plant-based, feeding predominantly on fruits and foliage throughout the year.
+Although gibbons are technically omnivores, some species have an almost entirely plant-based diet, feeding mainly on fruits and leaves throughout the year.
+They usually forage in the upper forest canopy, where they feed while sitting, climbing, or hanging from branches.

 Gibbons Behavior